 You might also feel strength in numbers.
 I walked into my wedding laughing and surrounded by amazing women who had been an essential part of my journey as a single lady.
 It felt empowering and instilled a sense of confidence that carried me throughout the ceremony.

-If you want to skip the procession, but are concerned about missing a special moment with your dad, you can make sure to schedule private moments with your parents.
+If you want to skip the procession, but are concerned about missing a special moment with mom or dad, you can make sure to schedule private moments with your parents.
 In all the weddings I have performed, fathers always seems to be the most anxious of all and uniquely nervous about messing up the job of walking the bride down the aisle.
 I suspect many would be happy to be relieved of their duty as long as they know you haven’t forgot about them.

 #4.
 Have your officiant say your personalized vows for you.